Quarantine Requirements At A Glance

 Please note that quarantine requirements vary across the Emirates.

-In the case of Dubai reopening, foreign travellers have been able to visit the city since July 7.
-No quarantine will be imposed on arrivals should they are able to meet the necessary requirements.
+In the case of Dubai, foreign tourists from certain countries are allowed entry with no on-arrival quarantine imposed should they are able to meet the necessary requirements.
 Among others, all arrivals must have a valid insurance policy and filled out a Health Declaration Form prior to embarking.
 Health screenings will also be performed on all passengers, with mandatory quarantine imposed should they are tested positive for COVID-19.

 Travellers arriving in South Africa must be in possession of a valid certificate of a negative COVID-19 test obtained not more than 72 hours before the date of travel.
 In the event of failure to submit a certificate as proof of a negative COVID-19 test, such traveller will be required to do an antigen test at his or her own cost and if he or she tests positive to COVID-19, he or she will be required to quarantine at his or her own costs.